Postgraduate Diploma in TESOL

 Mode of Assessment: Continuous Assessment and Exam

-This module deals with the principles, design, and procedures in the teaching of reading and writing in ESL/EFL situations as well as in a multimodal world.
-The integration of theory and classroom practice will be achieved via sample lesson plans and microteaching sessions.
-Key reading theories and writing approaches will be explored and discussed vis-à-vis the course participants’ teaching and learning contexts.
-There will be a special focus on helping participants to make the transition from traditional print-based literacy to multimodal-based literacy (reading and viewing; writing and representing) involving more than one mode of conveying meaning – spoken, written, visual, gestural, and spatial.
+This module deals with the principles, design, and procedures in teaching reading and writing in the EL classroom.
+The integration of theory and classroom practice will be achieved via sample lesson plans and micro-teaching sessions.
+Key theories of reading and writing and current approaches to teaching reading and writing will be explored and discussed vis-à-vis the course participants’ teaching and learning contexts.

 Title